-Well it turns out that physical exercise is the key component of two very important and recently discovered aspects of the human brain, called neurogenesis and neuroplasticity, and my brain is where I have 'mental'.
+It turns out that mental benefits of physical exercise is the key component of two very important and recently discovered aspects of the human brain, called neurogenesis and neuroplasticity, and my brain is where I have 'mental'.

 In fact, researchers at Duke University studied people suffering from depression for 4 months and found that 60% of the participants who exercised for 30 minutes three times a week overcame their depression without using antidepressant medication.
 This is the same percentage rate as for those who only used medication in their treatment for depression.

 And research is showing that we can get the benefits of physical exercise in brief bursts, even 10 minutes of exercise, if we do the HIIT or high intensity interval training.

 Please do not let that high intensity phrase scare you off.
 I am 61 (8-3-09) and I exercise regularly at my YMCA.
 When I am not able to get to the Y for one reason or another, I follow the HIIT protocol of Scott and Angie Tousignant who have created a workout routine for couples that does not have to include huge barbells, steroids, trainers, ect.
 You can do it in your basement with tools no more sophisticated than exercise balls or dumbbells, it that.
 If you follow then link, about halfway down the page, you will see Pat and her husband Bill.

 Pat is 82 and her husband is 89.
 If they can do HIIT, I can to.